-Bill Keenist embarks upon his 28th year within the Lions’ organization.
+Bill Keenist embarks upon his 31st season within the Lions’ organization.
 In 2001, he was promoted to the post of senior vice president of communications.
-Keenist is the team’s chief spokesman on organizational matters.
+Keenist is the team’s chief spokesman on football and organizational matters.

-Along with leading the team’s communications initiatives and operations, and he also works closely with other team business initiatives, including broadcasting, community affairs, digital media, marketing, sales and tickets.
+Along with leading the team’s football communications, he also works closely with other team business initiatives, including broadcasting, community affairs, corporate communications, digital media, marketing, sales and tickets.

 Keenist has been with the Lions since 1985 when he was hired as assistant public relations director.
 In 1987 he was named director of public relations, a position he held until his appointment as director of marketing, broadcasting and communications in 1991.
 He held that position until 1994 when he was promoted to vice president for administration and communications.